-Following the publication of the Kangaroo Island Transport Survey Report in July 2017, the Department of Planning, Transport and Infrastructure (DPTI) is working with OCKI to seek further information on the transport / travel movements of those in KI’s workforce.
+Following the publication of the Kangaroo Island Transport Survey Report in July 2017, the Department of Infrastructure and Transport (DIT) is working with OCKI to seek further information on the transport / travel movements of those in KI’s workforce.

 Particularly we are seeking information on the frequency of travel.